-Ecology and local clean air agencies monitor and track emissions to ensure levels of outdoor air pollutants meet federal and state air quality standards.
+Ecology and local clean air agencies monitor and track emissions to make sure levels of outdoor air pollutants meet federal and state air quality standards.
 We focus on EPA's "criteria" pollutants and other chemicals broadly known as air toxics.
-Our programs and strategies prevent air pollution from reaching levels that are harmful to human health or the environment.
+Our programs and strategies prevent air pollution from reaching levels that are unhealthy for people or the environment.

-The Clean Air Act requires that EPA set National Ambient Air Quality Standards (NAAQS) for six common air pollutants.
-We are required to monitor the six pollutants and alert you when levels become unhealthy.
+The federal Clean Air Act requires EPA to set National Ambient Air Quality Standards (NAAQS) for six common air pollutants.
+We monitor these pollutants and take action if levels become unhealthy.
 The pollutants are:

 Air toxics monitoring

-We also partnered with local clean air agencies to monitor air toxics and identify pollutants, and where they come from, that are the greatest health risks to the public.
-Below are reports from some of the studies:
+We have also partnered with local clean air agencies to identify and monitor pollutants that are the greatest health risk.
+Reports from some of the studies include:

 Recent research shows that air pollution from the chemical ethylene oxide is more common and more unhealthy than we previously thought.
 We are working with EPA, local clean air agencies, and environmental agencies in other states to figure out: